riolly/create-t3-app/README.md

 #### Note

-This instruction is using npm and yarn as example, but you can use whatever you like :facepunch:
+This instruction is using npm, but you can use yarn or pnpm :facepunch:

 ## Linting & Formatting 🧹